-The ICOS Belgium network (Figures 13a, b) consists of 10 observation stations (Table 13) operated by six different research institutes.
+The current ICOS Belgium network (Figures 13a, b) consists of ten observation stations (Table 13) operated by nine different research institutes.
 The University of Antwerp acts as the national Focal Point, representing and coordinating the Belgian network.
-Since the University of Antwerp is also co-hosting the Ecosystem Thematic Centre, it is particularly responsible for the collection and processing of ancillary data, one of the three pillars of the ETC, and for supporting and training the ecosystem community.
+The University of Antwerp is also co-hosting the Ecosystem Thematic Centre, and is particularly responsible for the collection and processing of ancillary data, one of the three pillars of the ETC.

-ICOS Belgium is involved in all three ICOS observation networks with six Ecosystem stations, three Ocean stations and one Atmosphere station.
-The Ecosystem station network consists of two agricultural sites (Dorinne and Lonzée), two forest sites (Brasschaat and Vielsalm), one heathland site (Maasmechelen) and one poplar plantation site (Lochristi).
+The Ecosystem network consists of two agricultural sites (Dorinne and Lonzée), two forest sites (Brasschaat and Vielsalm), one heathland site (Maasmechelen) and one poplar plantation site (Lochristi).

-The Ocean network consists of the RV Belgica, a multidisciplinary oceanographic research and monitoring ship with a main focus on the North Sea environment; the RV Simon Stevin, a research vessel deployed for coastal oceanographic research in the Southern Bight of the North Sea and the eastern part of the English Channel; and the Thornton buoy, anchored at the artificial reefs in the C-power wind farm, in the Belgian part of the North Sea.
+The Ocean network consists of the RV Belgica, a multidisciplinary oceanographic research and monitoring ship with a main focus on the North Sea environment, the RV Simon Stevin, a Ship of Opportunity deployed for coastal oceanographic research in the Southern Bight of the North Sea and the eastern part of the English Channel, and the Thornton buoy, anchored at the artificial reefs in the C-power wind farm, in the Belgian part of the North Sea.

 The Atmosphere station at Ile de La Réunion is a Belgian-French collaboration (between BIRA and the French partners of LSCE and the Université de La Réunion) performing background measurements of greenhouse gases in the Indian Ocean.
-The observatory consists of two observational stations: one close to sea level and one at about 2,100 m above sea level.
+The Observatoire de l'Atmosphère du Maïdo consists of two observational stations: one close to sea level and one at about 2,100 m above sea level.
+A new site in the Congo basin has been proposed as an Ecosystem Associated station from 2021 onwards, operated by Ghent University.
+Located in Yangambi in the Democratic Republic of Congo, CongoFlux will contribute to the understanding of the global carbon cycle in undersampled and critical zones.